 Dr. Bill Meyer, turfgrass breeder, joined the program in 1996.
 Under the leadership of Dr. Meyer, the Rutgers turfgrass program has evolved into the leading turfgrass breeding program in the world.
 It also maintains the largest germplasm pool of cool-season turfgrasses available for breeding.

-Dr. Stacy Bonos, assistant professor and turfgrass breeder at Rutgers, joined the program in 2003 and was recently awarded the Early Career Excellence in Plant Breeding Award by the multi-state Plant Breeding Coordinating Committee.
+Dr. Stacy Bonos, professor and turfgrass breeder at Rutgers, joined the program in 2003 and was awarded the Early Career Excellence in Plant Breeding Award by the multi-state Plant Breeding Coordinating Committee.

 At the Adelphia farm, there are currently over 36,000 individual turf plots under evaluation.
 Over 25 acres are used each year for spaced-plant nurseries for seed production and clonal germplasm evaluation.
 Since the inception of the Rutgers Turfgrass Breeding Program, over 500 improved cultivars have been developed and marketed in cooperation with the seed industry.